-Before co-founding Yaletown, Hans was VP, Investments and Corporate Counsel for Brigill Investments, a technology-focused investment firm where he managed a portfolio of early and emerging growth public and private tech company investments.
-Earlier in his career he practiced commercial litigation with Borden Ladner Gervais LLP after being admitted to the British Columbia Bar in 1996.
+Before co-founding Yaletown Partners, Hans was VP of Investments and Corporate Counsel for Brigill Investments, a technology-focused investment firm where he managed a portfolio of early and emerging growth public and private tech company investments.
+Earlier in his career, he practiced commercial litigation with Borden Ladner Gervais LLP after being admitted to the British Columbia Bar in 1996.

 Irene is currently the Director and CEO of Angel Forum, Vancouver’s longest running angel network.
 She is an active investor and also a founding partner/investor of Women’s Equity Lab (WEL), Vancouver chapter.
 Irene has worked and consulted with many early stage companies in both the tech and resource sectors in Canada.